matter-labs/zksync-era/docs/guides/advanced/01_initialization.md

 - Collects and finalize the ecosystem configuration.
 - Builds and deploys L1 & L2 contracts.
-- Initialize each chain defined in the `/chains` folder.
+- Initializes each chain defined in the `/chains` folder.
 (Currently, a single chain `era` is defined there, but you can create your own chains running `zkstack chain create`).
 - Sets up observability.
 - Runs the genesis process.